michaeledwards0/secure-ai-deployment-azure-/docs/01-identity-fortress.md

 Azure Policy was assigned last in this phase to make the distinction between identity and governance explicit: identity controls (Conditional Access, PIM) stop unauthorized people from getting in, while Azure Policy stops authorized people from making costly configuration mistakes — like exposing a storage account to the public internet.
 Neither layer substitutes for the other.

+A Management Group was introduced above the subscription specifically to demonstrate policy inheritance.
+This lab runs in a single subscription, so a Management Group isn't structurally necessary here — but in a real organization with separate Dev/Test/Prod subscriptions, policies assigned at the Management Group level inherit down to every subscription beneath it automatically, rather than being reassigned per subscription.
+Building it here, even with only one subscription underneath, shows the pattern the same way it would need to work at enterprise scale.

 ### Controls Implemented
 - Role-based access control via three security groups (AI-Admins, AI-Developers, AI-Users)
 - MFA enforcement for all users except break-glass